unosec/project/DesigningforSSE_Assignment4.md

 - <h3><a href="https://unosec.github.io/Level1DFD.htm" target="_blank">Link to Full Report</a>

+Level 2 DFD
+-

+- <h3><a href="https://unosec.github.io/Level2DFD.htm" target="_blank">Link to Full Report</a>

 Observations
 -

-Based in our threat analysis, we made the following design-related observations:
+Based on our threat analysis, we made the following design-related observations:

 - Nextcloud supports username/password authentication and role based access to various functions.
 This mitigates application level spoofing.
 - We expect the system to support encrypted communication across the internet threat boundary, and possibly also within the firewall if supported by systems such as the database.
 If the internal network is not fully trusted, then unencrypted internal communication is a gap that needs to be addressed.
 This is needed to mitigate tampering and information disclosure.